Use the Electronic Accessibility Rubric

-If you still need assistance prioritizing or understanding your tasks after you have reviewed the tutorials on this website, please email CSU IT Accessibility Support.
+If you still need assistance after you have reviewed the rubric and related tutorials, please email CSU IT Accessibility Support.
 For multimedia questions, please email TILT Caption and Audio Description Support.

 Scanned PDF